hyron-group/reference/api-reference/middleware.md

 ---
-description: Used to package processing functions for a fontware or backware
+description: Used to package processing functions for a frontware or backware
 ---

 # Middleware